 Similar to pickles, sauerkraut (a fermented cabbage) also contains gut-friendly probiotics and prebiotic fibers.
-Along with supporting a healthy microbiome, studies have shown that probiotics may lower blood pressure and improve blood sugar.
-"For these reasons and because sauerkraut contains fiber, it can also support heart health," registered dietitian Abby Cannon, J.D., R.D., CDN, previously told mbg.
+Along with supporting a healthy microbiome, studies have shown that probiotics may lower blood pressure1 and improve blood sugar2.
+"For these reasons and because sauerkraut contains fiber3, it can also support heart health," registered dietitian Abby Cannon, J.D., R.D., CDN, previously told mbg.

 Beef or bison jerky

 If you're a meat-eater, beef or bison jerky is a great protein-packed option.
 "It is a convenient on-the-go snack that is made with real food," Davar tells mbg.
 Try to look for grass-fed, organic, or regeneratively raised meat—like these options from Epic Provisions or Roam Free.

 Though it can get a bad rap, when sustainably sourced and eaten in moderation, red meat is a healthy source of zinc, iron, and vitamin B12.

 For those who don't eat red meat, salmon jerky is another nutritious option.
 "It's packed with protein and omega-3 fatty acids, which makes this snack option a winner," Davar says.
 When it comes to choosing sustainable fish jerky, she recommends the wild and organic options, like VitalChoice or Alaska Seafood Company.
 This is a great snack for anyone following a Mediterranean or pescatarian diet, as well.